Facts about Georgia for each letter of the alphabet.

 Georgia has all forms of COMMUNICATION including radio, television, magazines, newspapers, telephone, and internet.
 Georgia has 8 telephone Area Codesand several Internet Service Providers.
 There are Webcams located throughout the state.

 Georgia has the second-highest number of COUNTIES of any state - 159.
 Ware County is the largest in size and Clarke County is the smallest.
 Fulton County has the largest population and Taliaferro County has the smallest.
 Hart county is the only one in the state named after a woman.
 Many counties were named for governors.
 The term county is used in 48 of the 50 states for the level of government below the state government.

 DINOSAURS have been found in Georgia including the remains of those from the late Cretaceous Period.
 The Atlanta Fernbank Museum of Natural History features dinosaurs and has self-guided tours.
 Georgia has hosted its fair share of dinosaurs and prehistoric animals over the last 100 million years.
+CLICK HERE for dinosaur coloring pages.
 The State Fossil is a Shark Tooth.